Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Related Work

-Large Language Models (LLMs) have catalyzed significant advances in MSA \cite{yang2024large}.
+Meanwhile, Large Language Models (LLMs) have catalyzed significant advances in MSA \cite{yang2024large,mai2025injecting}.
 These methods often use lightweight adapters like MSE-Adapter \cite{yang2025mseadapterlightweightpluginendowing} to enable multimodal capabilities in frozen LLMs while reducing training costs.
-More recently, Multimodal Large Language Models (MLLMs) have emerged, which can directly handle multimodal signals and project them into the feature space of LLMs and achieve better results \cite{zhao2025humanomnilargevisionspeechlanguage, wu2025enriching}.
+More recently, MLLMs have emerged, which can directly handle multimodal signals and project them into the feature space of LLMs and achieve better results \cite{zhao2025humanomnilargevisionspeechlanguage, wu2025enriching}.
 While effective, these approaches invoke MLLMs for every sample, remaining computationally expensive for practical deployment.